nmlgc/ssg/README.md

 ## Building

-Currently, this project can only be built for 32-bit Windows, with Visual Studio ≥2022 and a Tup-based build setup.
+Currently, the Tup-based build setup only supports compiling with Visual Studio ≥2022.
 However, since IDE integration is horribly broken for both Makefile and directory projects, we strongly recommend literally *anything else* to edit the code.

 You'll therefore need the following: